3loka/gh-azure-oidc/README.md

 # gh-azure-oidc
-This is a Github CLI extension to setup a federated OIDC based connection between a repository, organization or an environment and Azure.
+This is a Github CLI extension to setup a federated OIDC based connection between a repository, organization or an environment and Azure resource groups.

 ## Usage instructions
 ```